SolidPXL/pxl_nwp-asciiartgenerator/README.md

 - Subscription-based changelog for font updates

+## Installation
+A portable executable is available from the releases page.

+You can also compile it from source

+1. download and extract source code
+2. Make sure you have the [ZeroMQ](https://zeromq.org/download/) library installed
+3. run `cd client`
+4. run `make`
+5. run `cd ../server`
+6. run `make`
+7. run the generated executables

 ## Usage

 First connect to the benternet service.
 Benternet is a relay service that receives information and relays requests to each running service.
 Create a socket to connect to the network